MicrosoftDocs/well-architected/well-architected/resiliency/chaos-engineering.md

     Simulate production failures.
 Treat injected faults in the same way that you treat production-level faults.
 Enforcing a tighter limit on the blast radius lets you to simulate a production environment.
 Each fault-injection effort must be accompanied by tooling that's designed to inject the types of faults that are relevant to your team's scenarios.
 Here are two basic ways:

-    - Inject faults in a non-production environment, such as [Canary](../devops/release-engineering-testing.md#acceptance-testing) or [Test In Production](https://www.youtube.com/watch?v=MP8fXgxq6xo) (TIP).
+    - Inject faults in a non-production environment, such as [Canary](../devops/release-engineering-testing.md#acceptance-testing) or [Testing In Production](/shows/azure-friday/testing-in-production-with-azure-app-service) (TIP).
     - Partition the production service or environment.

     If the state seems severe, halt all faults and roll back the state to its last-known good configuration.